Scarlet Nexus (TV series)

 Scarlet Nexus is a Japanese anime television series adaptation of the video game of the same name.
-It is produced by Sunrise (now Bandai Namco Filmworks) and aired from July to December 2021.
+It is produced by Sunrise and aired from July to December 2021.

 Plot

 Set in the near future and an alternate reality where humanity develops technology and forms society based on the substances found in human brains.
 These substances also grant humans extrasensory superpowers.
-The Other Suppression Force (OSF) recruits members with supernatural abilities to protect humanity from the Others, mindless mutants descending from the Extinction Belt.
+The Other Suppression Force (OSF) recruits members with psionic abilities to protect humanity from the Others, mindless mutants descending from the Extinction Belt.